Weakly saturated random graphs

-{\it Case 1.} If $H_j\setminus e_j$ is contained in some component then necessarily $h=1$, since the components $C_i$ are edge-disjoint.
-In this case, the result follows immediately, since then $k=k_1$ and a single red edge (and no black edge) is added to form $C$.
+{\it Case 1.} If $H_j\setminus e_j$ is contained in some component of $\bigcup_{i=1}^{j-1} H_i$ as a subgraph, then necessarily $h=1$, since the components $C_i$ are edge-disjoint.
+In this case, the result follows immediately, since then $k=k_1$ and a single red edge (and no non-red edges) is added to form $C$.

-{\it Case 2.} On the other hand, suppose that no $C_i$ contains $H_j\setminus e_j$.
-It is more convenient to first add $H_j$ and color $e_j$ red, and then merge the $C_i$ one at a time.
-In these time-reversed dynamics, any edge in $C_i\cap H_j$ that is red in $C_i$ remains red after merging.
+{\it Case 2.} On the other hand, suppose that no $C_i$ contains $H_j\setminus e_j$ as a subgraph.
+It is more convenient to start with $H_j$ and color $e_j$ red, and then merge the $C_i$ with it one at a time.
+In these dynamics, any edge in $C_i\cap H_j$ that is red in $C_i$ remains red after merging.
 Initially, we have the $e_H-1$ non-red edges in $H_j$.
-In the $i$th sub-step, $k_i-\eps_i-\delta_i$ vertices are added.
+In the $i$th sub-step (when we merge $C_i$), $k_i-\eps_i-\eta_i$ vertices are added.
 Note that, by the choice of $\lambda_*$ and $\xi$, at least